funvill/funvill.github.io/_posts/2009-08-24-crazy-eights.md

 ---
-layout: post
+layout: single
 title: Crazy Eights
 date: 2009-08-24 11:18
-author: funvill
-comments: true
-categories: [Cards, Cards, game, Games, Games]
+categories: blog, [Cards, Cards, game, Games, Games]
 ---
 Crazy Eights is a card game for two or more players.